Point Lobos State Natural Reserve Guide: Best Hikes and Views

 - Bathing suit: If it is warm enough when you are in Point Lobos don’t forget your bathing suit.

-- Towel: Bring a towel to sit on when you arrive to the nice sandy beaches in Point Lobos.
+- Towel: Bring a towel to sit on when you arrive at the nice sandy beaches in Point Lobos.
 This quick dry towel is perfect for traveling.

 Plants and Animals in Point Lobos